top of page

 I knew straight away that I wanted to learn more about the past.
 But it has taken a lifetime for me to write it.

 I always wanted to write.
 It’s what I loved most.
 I wrote stories as soon as I was able, sticking and stapling pages together with crudely drawn illustrations; bold titles and headings prepared using lettering books or font templates.
-My stories were usually about families, or about children and their friends— but the allure of magic—tales of superstitions and folk stories and far away places, interested me too.
-Places and lives far more exciting and interesting than my cloistered city life.
+My stories were usually about families, or children and their friends— but the allure of magic—tales of superstitions and folk stories and far away places, interested me too.
+Places and lives far more exciting and interesting than mine, and my cloistered city life.

 I realised early on that it was the romance of a story that I preferred.